SalinaYu/ASEwhat-happens-when/8-TLShandshake.md

 # TLS handshake

 _Context: Once the 3WH is complete, the source and destination start passing substantive traffic._
+_OSI Layer(s): 5,6_

-Our initial request was HTTPS which means its encrypted using TLS (earlier version were called ``SSL``).
+Our initial request was HTTPS (remember the HSTS list so many steps ago?) which means its encrypted using TLS (earlier version were called ``SSL``).
 We now need to negotiate a TLS connection which will be used for the duration of the session.

 ![TLS Handshake](https://www.ibm.com/support/knowledgecenter/SSFKSJ_7.1.0/com.ibm.mq.doc/sy10660a.gif)